 SECTION 3.
 That the said tax levy in the amount set forth on Exhibit "A", is hereby certified to the Hernando County Property Appraiser for extension on the 2024 Tax Rolls of Hernando County.

 ADOPTED in Special Session this 24th day of September 2024, A.D.

-Attested to by
+Attest:

+for

 DOUG CHORVAT, JR

 CLERK

 By:

 ELIZABETH NARVERUD

 CHAIRPERSON